crushedmonster/Python_for_Computer_Vision/1-Image-Basics-with-OpenCV/README.md

 ## Direct Drawing with Mouse - Part 2
-Run the script to draw green and blue circles on a black image.
+Run the following script to draw green and blue circles on a black image.

 ```
 python adding_functionality_with_event_choices.py